garagepoort/Tubing/readme.md

 ## Introduction

-The MC-IOC library is a very small library I created to aid lose coupling spigot plugins.
+The MC-IOC library is a very small library I created to aid loose coupling spigot plugins.
-The library gives you annotation based dependency injection with minimum setup It has limited features, but in my opinion contains everything you need for building mc plugins.
+The library gives you annotation based dependency injection with minimal setup It has limited features, but in my opinion contains everything you need for building mc plugins.

 ### Setup